GoogleCloudPlatform/cloud-foundation-fabric/blueprints/gke/patterns/redis-cluster/README.md

 <img width="200px" src="../../../../assets/images/cloud-shell-button.png">
 </a>

-This blueprints shows how to a hihgly available Redis cluster on GKE following Google's recommended practices for creating a stateful application.
+This blueprint shows how to deploy a highly available Redis cluster on GKE following Google's recommended practices for creating a stateful application.

 ## Requirements